Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Dumps all wallet keys in a human-readable format to a server-side file.
 This does not allow overwriting existing files.

 Arguments:
-1. "filename"    (string, required) The filename with path (either absolute or relative to telestaid)
+1. "filename"    (string, required) The filename with path (either absolute or relative to meowcoind)

 Result:
 {                           (json object)